Sergey Mironov: Political positions

 Mironov opposes the legalization of short-barreled firearms in Russia, but, at the moment, admits the presence of such weapons in those who have served in the country's armed forces to have such weapons, thus softening his categorical position on this issue.
 Mironov himself has six premium short-barreled pistols.
 He also opposes euthanasia.

 He is a supporter of the introduction of the death penalty for pedophilia.
-He supported calls for the Death Penalty for those who perpetrated the Crocus City Hall attack.
+He supported calls for the death penalty for those who perpetrated the Crocus City Hall attack.

-The Project "Do or Go!"
+Project "Do or Go!"

 On 11 February 2016, Mironov announced the start of an all-Russian campaign to collect 10 million signatures under demands against the prime minister and ministers.
 Mironov's project provides for the resignation of the government if the following demands of the Russians are not met.
 Their list is replenished during the action in accordance with the proposals of citizens.

 During the first day of the action, over 70,000 signatures were collected, by August 2016 - about 5 million.
 The first signature under the requirements within the framework of the project "Do or Go!" was put by himself Mironov.

 Mironov's project was preceded by a successful action to collect a million signatures against payments for capital repairs until the state fulfilled its obligations to citizens.